evrythng/evrythng-mbed/README.md

 Once the program is started, it will read and write properties at given intervals into the ADI (use the API to access them).

-For additional information about the API please check our documentation at [API Documentation](https://dev.evrythng.com/documentation/api)
+For additional information about the API please check our [API Documentation](https://dev.evrythng.com/documentation/api)